 “Storytelling is the greatest technology that humans have ever created.” — Jon Westenberg

 This week we’re sharing some top storytelling tips, with examples from the nonprofits that do it best.
-You can also check Elevation’s nonprofit advertising and digital marketing services for nonprofits.
+You can also check Elevation's offering under digital marketing services.
 The team loves helping nonprofits develop and implement their campaigns!

 Tip #1: Great stories are about what makes us human

 Stories that are about some aspect of the human condition make them universal, which allows them to speak to diverse audiences.
 Although your nonprofit’s work is likely quite specific, something about your story must appeal to our basic human nature—that which connects us and makes us feel for others across this planet.

 On storytelling, acclaimed Pixar director Pete Docter says: “What you’re trying to do, when you tell a story, is to write about an event in your life that made you feel some particular way.
 And what you’re trying to do, when you tell a story, is to get the audience to have that same feeling.”

 Nonprofits, too, are successful in conveying feelings through stories.
 Water.org, for example, communicates how vital—and universal—its work is by explaining the importance of clean water for safe babies through the stories of pregnant women.

 Tip #2: Give (different) people the space to tell their own stories

 Hearing from people on the ground—those you serve or those working alongside them—is the most powerful nonprofit marketing plan for communicating your nonprofit’s impact.
 Your storytelling should give these people a voice, which can be done through written interviews, first person narratives, or videos.

 Girl Up, a nonprofit that empowers young women leaders and promotes gender equality, shares stories of women served by their programs.
 Notice how these stories are told by program participants speaking in the first person.